Sootpaws/progressive-image-format/README.md

 ## Overview

-Progressive Streamable Image (or PSI) is a proof-of-concept lossless image format that allows the image to be displayed at progressively higher resolutions while being loaded.
+Progressive Streamable Image (or PSI) is a proof-of-concept lossless image format that allows an image to be displayed at progressively higher resolutions while being loaded.
 This prevents the "dial-up" effect where media loads from top to bottom, potentially hiding more relevant portions until the top part loads.
-Additionally, if the image is being displayed at a significantly lower resolution to the source data, loading can be stopped or deprioritized once the image has been loaded to a high-enough resolution, potentially saving a significant amount of unneeded data transfer.
+Additionally, if the image is being displayed at a significantly lower resolution than the source data, loading can be stopped or deprioritized once the image has been loaded to a high-enough resolution, potentially saving a significant amount of unneeded data transfer.